 What age is appropriate to start strength training?

 A study conducted in Australia by Duhig with 18 prepubescent under <12 years of age.
-Children were strength-trained three times per week for 9 weeks and the result ended with a 42.9% increase in strength.
-The increase was in adaptations in muscle excitation-contraction coupling, increasing motor unit activation, and improving motor skill coordination.
-On the contrast of the myth that says “weights training will stunt children and adolescent’s growth” a large study from the UK conducted by Lloyd, confirmed that resistant training gives positive alterations in overall body composition and metabolic health in children and adolescents.
+Children were strength trained three times per week for 9 weeks and the result ended with a 42.9% increase in strength.
+The increase was in adaptations in muscle excitation, contraction, coupling, increasing motor unit activation, and improving motor skill coordination.
+However, on the contrast of the myth that says “weights training will stunt children and adolescent’s growth” a large study from the UK conducted by Lloyd, confirmed that resistant training gives positive alterations in overall body composition and metabolic health in children and adolescents.

 The benefit of strength training for children

-Muscular strength increases due to the maturation of the central nervous system such as improvements in motor unit recruitment.
+- Strength training increases muscular strength, due to the maturation of the central nervous system.
+Such as improvements in motor unit recruitment.

-A study has shown that children 5–6 years of age made noticeable improvements in muscular ﬁtness with resistance training exercises using free weights, elastic resistance bands and machine weights.
+It has been shown in a study that children 5–6 years of age, made noticeable improvements in muscular ﬁtness with resistance training exercises using free weights, elastic resistance bands, and machine weights.

 The benefits of strength training for adolescents

-On the contrast to the traditional fears and misinformed concerns that says, “resistance training would be harmful to the developing skeleton” The fears that resistance training would injure the growth plates of youths or reduce eventual height in adulthood are not supported by scientiﬁc reports or clinical observations, furthermore it will increase bone-mineral density.
+Strength training increases the activation in the motor unit and improves neural development.
+Additionally, resistance training can reduce body fat, improve insulin sensitivity, and reduce injury risk.
+However, on the contrast to the traditional fears and misinformed concerns that says, “resistance training would be harmful to the developing skeleton” The fears that resistance training would injure the growth plates of youths or reduce eventual height in adulthood are not supported by scientiﬁc reports or clinical observations.
+In contrast to the fears, it will increase bone mineral density.
 For female resistance training programmes have been shown to reduce abnormal biomechanics, induce the neuromuscular spurt and decrease injury rates.

-Elsewhere, another study by Micheli estimated on the contrast of the myth that says “Children are more susceptible to injury due to the un-fused growth plates” suggests that chance to have injury is less in a child (<13 years of age) than of an adolescent (13-19 years of age) because the epiphyseal plate of a child is stronger and more resistant to shearing forces.
+Elsewhere, another study by Micheli estimated on the contrast of the myth that says “Children are more susceptible to injury due to the unfused growth plates”.
+The study suggests that chances to have injury are less in a child (<13 years of age) than of an adolescent (13-19 years of age) because the epiphyseal plate of a child is stronger and more resistant to shearing forces.

 What is the epiphyseal plate?